Molnar-Zoltan/little-lemon-reserve-a-table/README.md

-# little-lemon-reserve-a-table
+# Little Lemon Restaurant - Reserve a table

-This project is part of the Meta Front-End Developer Professional Certificate.
+"This project was created as part of the Meta Front-End Developer Professional Certificate.